- Department of Kinesiology and Physical Education

 It's those secondary benefits that we encourage you to explore, practice, share and champion through our unique and innovative opportunities for hands-on learning.
 Immersing yourself in our transformational programs will help you change the world by empowering others to do so.

-Leaders of our PALS (Physical Activity and Life Skills) group - executive director Paul Wright; associate directors Jim Ressler, Jenn Jacobs, Shaine Henert, Zach Wahl-Alexander and Karisa Fuerniss - share your passion and are excited for you to join their mission.
+Leaders of our PALS (Physical Activity and Life Skills) group - executive director Paul Wright; associate directors Jim Ressler, Jenn Jacobs, Steve Howell, Zach Wahl-Alexander, Shaine Henert, and Karisa Fuerniss - share your passion and are excited for you to join their mission.

 Spending your Spring Break in Belize is not about hitting the beach.
 It's about teaching youth sport coaches how to get the most out of their athletes on the field – and in life.
 Our travelers in this Engage Global program have led workshops on sports medicine, fan engagement, coach burnout, designing effective warmups, the psychology of injury and more.